 Chinese water dragons look a lot like small iguanas and spend a lot of their time swimming.
 They are popular pet reptiles due to their smaller size, but their care requirements are more intense than most people anticipate.

-Names for this lizard include Physignathus cocincinus, Chinese water dragon, water dragon, green water dragon, Asian water dragon, and Thai water dragon (not to be confused with the Australian water dragon).
+- Names: Physignathus cocincinus, Chinese water dragon, water dragon, green water dragon, Asian water dragon, and Thai water dragon (not to be confused with the Australian water dragon)

-Males reach an adult length (including the tail) of about three feet, while females are smaller, averaging around two feet long.
-A large portion of the overall length is made up of the tail.
+- Size: Male adults reach about 3 feet, while females average 2 feet long; a large portion of the overall length is made up of the tail.

 For substrate in the tank, choose something that won't cause impactions if ingested.
 Sterilized potting soil (no vermiculite or chemicals) with a cover of sphagnum moss (good for humidity) as well as a mixture of peat, soil, and sand, soil and cypress mulch, indoor/outdoor carpeting, or paper.
 Plenty of branches should be provided for climbing and basking (place some diagonally and some horizontally for basking).
 Live plants such as pothos, dracaena, hibiscus, ficus, and staghorn ferns make a good addition.

-Daytime temperatures should be in the range of 84 to 88 F (29 to 31 C), with a basking spot of up to 90 F (32 C).
-At night, the temperature can safely drop to 75 to 80 F (24 to 27 C).
-There should be a temperature gradient (be sure to measure temperatures on both the cool and warm sides).
-A combination of a basking light, ceramic heat element, under tank heat pads and heat tape can be used to achieve this gradient.
-A UVA/UVB light bulb should be used as well (12 hours on, 12 hours off for a day/night cycle).
+Daytime temperatures should be in the range of 84 to 88 degrees Fahrenheit (29 to 31 degrees Celsius), with a basking spot of up to 90 F (32 C).
+At night, the temperature can safely drop to 75 to 80 degrees Fahrenheit (24 to 27 degrees Celsius).
+There should be a temperature gradient, and be sure to measure temperatures on both the cool and warm sides.

 Use a calcium/vitamin D3 supplement on the food at every other feeding along with a complete vitamin/mineral supplement once a week.